Key Takeaways

 The Evidence That Proves What Really Happened

-The single most important thing to understand about disputed-liability cases is that physical evidence and objective data almost always resolve the dispute.
-Cars don't lie.
-Cameras don't lie.
-Physics doesn't lie.
-When an at-fault driver fabricates a version of events, there is usually a trail of objective evidence that contradicts them — if you know where to look and act before it disappears.
+The single most important thing to understand about disputed-liability cases is that physical evidence and objective data often resolve the dispute.
+Vehicle damage, camera footage, and physics are harder to spin than a self-serving statement.
+When an at-fault driver fabricates a version of events, there is often a trail of objective evidence that contradicts them — if you know where to look and act before it disappears.

 Physical Damage Tells an Unambiguous Story